 - Electrical Installations: Residential and Industrial Wiring

-In 2008, while I was giving intensive courses for “Building Electricians”, I had the chance to work in residential and industrial electrical installations.
-In the same year I opened a small company “PCB Electrosystems” focused on the Design, Maintenance and Installation of electrical and communications systems.
+In 2008, while I was teaching courses for “Building Electricians”, I had the chance to work in residential and industrial electrical installations.
+In that same year, I opened a small company “PCB Electrosystems” focused on the Design, Maintenance, and Installation of electrical and communications systems.
 In this company, I had some talented and experienced electricians with whom we carried out many residential and industrial electrical installation works.
-We were also engaged in the then hot issue of condominium electrical installations.
+We were also engaged in the installation of electrical and communication systems of low-cost condominium housing.

-My academic and practical experience in the area helped me to write two practical books related to this fiel.
-“Electrical Installations: Design, Cost Analysis and Contract Management” and “Electrical Installations: Residential and Industrial Wiring”, both of which were entirely based on the local experiences, international guidelines, Ethiopian Building Standards and EEPCo (Ethiopian Electric and Power Corporation) rules and regulations.
-The first book covers electrical installation at design level, the necessary cost analysis to install the planned electrical system, and the most common types of electrical installation contracts, the effective and efficient management of the contract.
+My academic and practical experience in the area helped me to write two practical books related to this field.
+“Electrical Installations: Design, Cost Analysis, and Contract Management” and “Electrical Installations: Residential and Industrial Wiring”, both of which were entirely based on the local experiences, international guidelines, Ethiopian Building Standards, and EEPCo (Ethiopian Electric and Power Corporation) rules and regulations.
+The first book covers electrical installation at the design level, the necessary cost analysis to install the planned electrical system, and the most common types of electrical installation contracts, the effective and efficient management of the contract.

 What Happened to My Dreams?

 “What Happened To My Dreams?”
-Ever since our childhood, we all have dreams.
-As we grow older and older we find some of them to be silly immature dreams, some of them just impossible, some if them just vanish and yet some of them remain just a dreamed.
-When we stop at a certain moment and seriously look back at all the journey we have been traveling, it’s sometimes a frustrating discovery that we find ourselves traveled totally the opposite to what we dreamed off.
+Ever since our childhood, we all have had dreams.
+As we grow older and older we find some of them to be silly immature dreams, some of them just impossible, some of them just vanish and yet some of them remain just a dream.
+When we stop at a certain moment and seriously look back at all the journeys we have been traveling, it’s sometimes a frustrating discovery that we find ourselves traveling totally the opposite to what we dreamed of.
 I used to dream more than I can tell you here.
 I don’t know “What Happened to My Dreams?”
 I have lost lots of them and still hoping for some to come real.
 This is a collection of poems in English, written at different times since my high school and finalized in 2011.

 This book was published in small quantity in Alpha Printing Press, Addis Ababa, and made available to the public.
-Very few reader have got the chance to buy it.
-I’m considering a re-print sometime in the near future.
+Ayat Real Estate sponsored the printing, as Alpha was acquired by the same company.
+Very few people have got the chance to read it.
+I’m considering a reprint sometime in the near future.

 Refrigerator and Air Conditioner Maintenance

 Life has many faces.
 Ever since my childhood, I have seen almost all extremities.
-The most important part of my life goes to the time where I was a cowboy.
-Until I was about 10, I was keeping herds in the country side travelling around the lowlands of western & north western Tigrai, Eastern Sudan and South western Eritrea.
-There I, and of course many other cowboys, used to live merely on milk for several months with the vision of owning a large herd of cattle.
-I used to travel days & nights just to find a comfortable & sustainable grazing land, keeping them from beastly wild animals.
+The most important part of my life goes to the time when I was a cowboy.
+Until I was in my teens, I was keeping herds in the countryside traveling around the lowlands of western & north western Tigrai, Eastern Sudan, and Southwestern Eritrea.
+There I, and of course, many other cowboys used to live merely on milk for several months with the vision of owning a large herd of cattle.
+I used to travel days & nights just to find comfortable & sustainable grazing land, keeping them from beastly wild animals.
 Sometimes with friends, sometimes alone.
-There wasn’t a single jangle left that we never known from north Gondar to South Eritrea and from Western Tigrai to Eastern Sudan.
+There wasn’t a single jungle left that we never knew from north Gondar to South Eritrea and from Western Tigrai to Eastern Sudan.
 That was the most golden part of my life I really consider have ever lived.